BeLucasEngel/azure-appservice-settings-env/README.md

 ### Slot settings
-When you are wanting to set a slot setting appsetting you may apply the `SLOT_{SLOTNAME}` prefix to an environment variable matching the naem of the appsetting and it will be applied as a slot setting only regardless of what the configuration template setting is as long as the slot name matches that of the workflow.
+When you are wanting to set a slot setting appsetting you may apply the `SLOT_{SLOTNAME}` prefix to an environment variable matching the name of the appsetting and it will be applied as a slot setting only regardless of what the configuration template setting is as long as the slot name matches that of the workflow.
 * Example
   ```
   env: